Dr. Krista Holmes

 Areas of Expertise: Research management, Strategic planning, research proposal development, process improvement, equity diversity and inclusion

-Dan oversees all project management at FIRSt.
-Since beginning work at George Brown over a decade ago, his strategic thinking skills, commitment to process improvement, and leadership capabilities have made him integral to countless projects' effective planning, execution, and closing.
-Previously, Dan managed projects of all kinds, from statistical studies for the federal government to small-town music festivals.
-Dan graduated from George Brown College with an Advanced Diploma in Business Administration and received the Project Management Award of Distinction.
-He now teaches in the School of Management, training the next generation of Project Managers.
-Outside of work, Dan has completed his Professional Fromager certification and can often be found at the Rogers Centre cheering on the Blue Jays.
+As the Director of FIRSt, Dan oversees all operations and client service delivery for GBC's Technology Access Centre.
+Since he began working at GBC in 2010, his leadership, strategic thinking skills, and commitment to process improvement have made him integral to the effective planning and execution of countless research programs and projects.
+Previously, Dan managed projects and events of all kinds, from statistical studies for the federal government to small-town music festivals.
+Dan graduated from George Brown College with an Advanced Diploma in Business Administration and is a past recipient of GBC's Project Management Award of Distinction.
+He now teaches in the School of Management, training the next generation of project managers.
+Outside of work, Dan has completed the GBC Beer Specialist and Professional Cheesemonger programs, and can often be found at the Rogers Centre cheering on the Blue Jays.

 Areas of Expertise: project management; strategic thinking; process improvement; team leadership

 Rosalina has more than ten years of experience in office administration, finance, accounting, and bookkeeping.
 She is a CPA from the Philippines, holds a B.Sc in Commerce, with a focus on accounting, from the University of Santo Tomas, and completed a Certificate in Computer Programming and Systems Analysis and Design from CICC-Japan.
 Since 2012, she has been the Budget and Operations Manager for the Office of Research and Innovation, where she oversees all departmental and research project budgets.
 Before joining the research and innovation team, Rosalina was a Controller at Traction Heavy Duty Truck Parts and a Managing Director at Rouge Hill Informatics.